|

 quirk[\[0-9\].*:.*:\[\[\:alnum\:\]\]*] = FLOAT # Float windows with WM_CLASS class beginning with a number, any WM_CLASS instance and a _NET_WM_NAME/WM_NAME either blank or containing alphanumeric characters without spaces.

-quirk[pcb:pcb] = NONE # remove existing quirk
+quirk[pcb:pcb] = NONE # Remove the default quirk entry.

 You can obtain class,